Matte (filmmaking): Digitally extracting mattes from a single image

 Often, it is desirable to extract two or more mattes from a single image.
 This process, dubbed "matting" or "pulling a matte," is most commonly used to separate the foreground and background elements of an image, and these images are often individual frames of a video file.
 In case of video, matting methods can use temporal relations as additional information.
-Compositing techniques are a relatively simple way of pulling a matte - the foreground from a greensceen scene could be imposed on an arbitrary background scene, for instance.
+Compositing techniques are a relatively simple way of pulling a matte - the foreground from a greenscreen scene could be imposed on an arbitrary background scene, for instance.
 Attempting to matte an image that doesn't use this technique is significantly more difficult.
 Several algorithms have been designed in an effort to address this challenge.

 Ideally, this matting algorithm would separate an input video stream Irgb into three output streams: a full-color, foreground-only stream αFrgb with a pre-multiplied alpha (alpha compositing), a full-color background stream Brgb, and a single-channel stream of partial coverage of the pixels in the foreground stream.
 This ideal algorithm can take any arbitrary video as input, including video where the foreground and background are dynamic, there are multiple depths in the background, there exist overlaps between background and foreground share the same color and no texture, and other various features that such algorithms traditionally have some difficulty in dealing with.
 Unfortunately, achieving this algorithm is impossible due to the loss of information that occurs when translating a real-world scene into a two-dimensional video.
 Smith and Blinn formally proved this in 1996.

 Matting also has some other fundamental limitations.
 The process cannot reconstruct parts of the background that are occluded by the foreground, and any sort of approximation will be limited.
 Additionally, the foreground and background of an image still have an effect on each other due to shadows being cast and light being reflected between them.
 When compositing an image or video from mattes of different origin, missing or extra shadows and other details of light can ruin the impact of the new image.

 The process of matting itself is a difficult problem to solve.
 It has been under research since the 1950s, and yet its most popular use - filmmaking - resorts to the classic but constrained compositing method.
 Specifically, they use a kind of global color model.
 This technique is based on a global color assumption; for instance, that the entire background is green.
 (Incidentally, this is why weather forecasters sometimes appear to have invisible ties - the color of the tie is similar to that of the background, leading the algorithm to classify the tie as part of the background stream.)
 Any color in theory could be used, but the most common are green and blue.
 Luminance matting (also called black-screen matting) is another variation of the global color model.
 As opposed to color, it assumes that the background is darker than a user-defined value.